marklogic/node-client-api/README.md

 * installing the Node.js Client API using npm
 * working through some initial examples to get familiar with the API

-### Example setup
+### Code Examples

-The Node.js Client API also distributes with some additional examples to supplement the examples from the Getting Started introduction.
+The Node.js Client API ships with code examples to supplement the examples in the online resources.
+To run the examples, follow the instructions here:

-Follow the instructions in the example distribution:

     examples/1readme.txt

-### Documentation setup
+### Generating Documentation

-After installing the dependencies including gulp, you can also build the reference documentation locally from the root directory of the marklogic package:
+After installing the project dependencies (including the gulp build system), you can build the reference documentation locally from the root directory of the marklogic package:

     gulp doc

-The documentation should be produced in the doc subdirectory.
+The documentation is generated in a doc subdirectory.

-### Test setup and teardown
+### Running Tests

-To set up the test database and REST server, execute the following command in the root directory for the marklogic package:
+To set up the database and REST server for tests, execute the following command from the root directory for the marklogic package:

     node etc/test-setup.js

+After setup, you can run tests for the Node.js Client API with the following
+command:

+    gulp test

-To tear down the test database and REST server, execute
+To tear down the test database and REST server, execute the following:

     node etc/test-teardown.js